LegoFigure11/moodE/README.md

 3. Set up config files

-Currently, only Discord is supported by this bot (Twitch and Pokemon Showdown are in the works!).
+Currently, Discord and Pokemon Showdown are supported by this bot (Twitch is in the works!).

+3a.
 The configuration file for discord is found in `/discord/config.json`, and you will need to create this file by copying `/discord/config-example.json` and renaming it to `config.json`.
 You will then need to edit this file to include your [bot token](https://www.writebots.com/discord-bot-token/), amongst other things.

 | Field | Value | Description |
 | -----:|:------|-------------|